jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 ### 2.1 Test default configuration

-- Try to ask a navigation throught riz
+- Try to ask a navigation through riz
     1. Relocate the robot using the **2D Pose Estimate** tool
     1. Ask goal with the **2D Nav Goal** tool